-The aim of this project was for students to explore a range of mark making techniques, then choose the most suitable for their landscape ideas.
+The aim of this GCSE Landscape and Mark Making art project was designed for students to explore a range of painted mark making techniques, then choose the most suitable to develop into their landscape ideas.

-The outcomes were painted (and printed) landscapes, focusing on movement, atmosphere and texture.
+The outcomes were some fantastic painted, printed and collaged landscapes, focusing on movement, atmosphere and texture.
 The brief was:

 Many artists are inspired by landscapes.
 Some draw or paint from direct observation, others create pieces from memory.
 Research relevant artists, looking at how they create movement and different atmospheres in their work.
 Develop mark-making techniques then produce a final outcome based on a landscape you have happy memories of.

-Students then had a series of lessons based on different mark making techniques using acrylic, watercolours, inks, pen and pencil.
+The GCSE art students then had a series of lessons based on different painted mark making techniques using acrylic and watercolours.
+I also introduced indian inks, pen and pencil work, all focused on mark-making.
 Some of their outcomes are below.

-The aim of this research was for students to explore how different mark making techniques created various textures and surfaces.
-They could also start to think about what sort of techniques would create what mood or atmosphere, for example ‘busy’, ‘active’ or ‘calm’ and ‘relaxing’.
+The aim of this mark-making research was for students to explore how different painted mark making techniques created various textures and surfaces.
+They could also start to think about what sort of painting techniques would create which mood or atmosphere, for example ‘busy’, ‘active’ or ‘calm’ and ‘relaxing’.

-Students worked on a minimum of two drawings, with the aim of using their best one moving forward to turn into a painting.
-They made adjustments to their work to improve the composition, then started experimenting in their sketchbooks with different mark-making techniques in the different sections of their landscapes.
+The art students worked on a minimum of two drawings, with the aim of using their best one moving forward to turn into a painting.
+They made adjustments to their drawing work to improve the composition, then started experimenting in their sketchbooks with different mark-making techniques in the different sections of their landscapes.

 Once they were happy with the technique they had chosen, and confident with how to do it in their books, they moved onto canvas.